Knee Microfracture Surgery for Cartilage Defects

-The major limitation of this is that articular cartilage is made from what is known as hyaline cartilage (which is great for resisting compression forces) and not fibrocartilage (which is in areas of the body that require greater resistance to shear and tensile forces).
-Because of this, the longterm benefits of this surgical technique are very limited.
-Over time, it has been shown that the initial benefit of microfracture tends to decline between 18 and 36 months after surgery, but despite this deterioration, postoperative functional scores remain higher than preoperative scores.
-Long-term studies demonstrate improved knee function in 67% to 86% of patients at an average of 6–7 years after microfracture.
-Most surgeons will agree most the most benefit of this surgery lasts for 2-5 years.
+The major limitation of this is that articular cartilage is made from hyaline cartilage (which is great for resisting compression forces) and not fibrocartilage (which is in areas of the body that require greater resistance to shear and tensile forces).
+Because of this, the long term benefits of this surgical technique are limiting.
+Over time, it has been shown that the initial benefit of microfracture tends to decline between 18 and 36 months after surgery.
+However, despite this deterioration, postoperative functional scores remain higher than preoperative scores.
+Long-term studies demonstrate improvements in knee function in 67% to 86% of patients at an average of 6–7 years after microfracture.
+Most surgeons will agree most the most benefit of this surgery last for 2-5 years.

-With this being said there are several well known success stories regarding microfracture surgery, especially in professional sports.
-NBA stars Jason Kidd, John Stockton, Kenyon Martin, Amar’e Stoudemire, Zach Randolph, and Steve Yzerman, along with the MLB’s Grady Sizemore and Matt Kemp were all able to return to pre-injury form following microfracture surgery.
+Furthermore, there are several success stories with microfracture surgery, especially in professional sports.
+NBA stars Jason Kidd, John Stockton, Kenyon Martin, Amar’e Stoudemire, Zach Randolph, and Steve Yzerman, along with the MLB’s Grady Sizemore and Matt Kemp.
+They were all able to return to pre-injury form following microfracture surgery.
 It has become a very popular surgery in sports medicine in the past 20-30 years because it is able to prolong the careers of athletes so they can compete for another 4-5 years.
 It has also gained more popularity in the non-sports world as of late.
-However, there are a few major factors that must be considered when considering whether or not significant benefit will be achieved with the surgery.
-These are listed in the chart below.
+However, there are a few major factors that must be taken into consideration when deciding whether or not significant benefit from the surgery.

 Overall, microfracture surgery can be very effective for treating cartilage defects in the knee for short-intermediate term improvement in function and decrease in pain.
 It can help to prolong the need for more invasive and complicated surgeries such as total and partial knee arthroplasties and cartilage implantation surgeries.
 However, success for microfracture surgery will depend on a number of factors including the quality of the repair tissue, the age and health and activity level of the individual, the size and localization of the articular cartilage defect, the surgical technique, and the postoperative rehabilitation and the adherence of these patients to following postoperative precautions implemented by their physician and physical therapist.